prescottbreeden/SASS-create-project-script/README.md

     },

 # Installation
-- Prerequisites
+### Requirements:
   - npm
   - unix bash shell

+### Steps to Install:
-- Clone or download repository
+1. Clone or download this repository to your computer
-- In terminal, run: "mv sass-create /usr/local/bin" and "mv sass-destroy /usr/local/bin"
+2. In a bash shell, run: "mv sass-create /usr/local/bin" and "mv sass-destroy /usr/local/bin"_(optional)_
-- Navigate to an empty project directory and run "create-sass"
+3. Navigate to an empty project directory and run "create-sass"

+### sass-destroy:
 - If the output of the script was unexpected and you need to remove it, run "sass-destroy"
 - **_WARNING** sass-destroy will permanently delete all files created or modified during sass-create!_

+### Notes:
+_NPM simplifies the tools for SASS workflow; it does not limit the types of projects it can be integrated with (i.e. Django, ASP.NET Core, etc.).

+_If you are building in a framework like Django that does not prefer a single location for style-sheets, an easy solution is to add npm scripts for each app so your watcher will export the necessary css to each app.
+You can see an example of this at github.com/prescottbreeden/ultimate_fan_project